unbit/uwsgi-docs/Emperor.rst

 now each vassal will be able to modify the filesystem layout, networking, hostname and so on without damaging the main system.

 A couple of helper daemons are included in the uWSGI distribution to simplify management of jailed vassals.
-Most notably the ``tuntap router`` allows full user-space networking in jails, while the ``forkpty router`` allows allocation of pseudoterminals in jails
+Most notably :doc:`TunTapRouter` allows full user-space networking in jails, while the ``forkpty router`` allows allocation of pseudoterminals in jails

 It is not needed to unshare all of the subsystem in your vassals, sometimes you only want to give dedicated ipc and hostname to a vassal and hide from the processes list: